paul-london/Property-Type-Prediction/README.md

 ## 🔒 Data Privacy Notice

-This repository does not include any proprietary, private, or real-world client data.
+This repository does not include any proprietary, private, or real-world client data — all data are synthetic to protect confidentiality.
 Therefore, results and visualizations will not match those of the original data.
-All data are synthetic to protect confidentiality.

 ---